 All in all, Lisbon is a simply wonderful place to live: a perfect combination of sun-kissed soil, warm people, and inexpensive necessities.
 With its vibrant way of life and numerous opportunities for professional realisation, it is no wonder that this city is so ideal for expatriates.
 So, tell us, now you know the key ins and outs of Lisbon, how do you envision your life there?
 What's the best thing in your experience?

 Nancy P. Howard has been working as a writing expert at Online Writers Rating for a year.
-She is also a professional writer on topics such as blogging, IT and marketing.
-She loves travelling and photography and is always open to meeting new people.
+She is also a professional writer on topics such as blogging, IT, and marketing.
+She loves traveling and photography and is always open to meeting new people.